evmos/evmos/VALIDATORS.md

 If you have any questions, join our Discord: https://pointnetwork.io/discord and ask in #validators channel (in order to see #validators channel, you should add yourself a Validator role at #roles).
 This is the channel where we will sync our testnet efforts and communicate with each other about what's happening.

+Evmos is based on Cosmos SDK (which in turn is based on Tendermint), so if you know Cosmos commands, most of them will work here too.

 ## Rewards

 Validators receive rewards according to their stake, but because everyone received the same amount (1024 XPOINT), your testnet rewards will be multiplied by the same factor shared by everyone, **and** also by the amount of real POINT you will have at the mainnet launch.
 Here's what it means.